 You can check that the right trigger(s) exist by looking through your list of active triggers.

-The funny thing about these triggers is that while Zendesk allows you to de-activate them, Zendesk does not allow you to re-activate them which can create a bit of a situation.
+The main issue about these triggers is that while Zendesk allows you to de-activate them, Zendesk does not allow you to re-activate them.
 The good news is that there is still a simple enough solution, that is to deactivate and reactivate the app.
 The act of doing this kicks Zendesk back into gear and makes the special triggers active again (even if they've been deactivated).

 To deactivate an app click on the cog in the main bar on the left, then under 'APPS' click on 'Manage' and finally, right click on the app in question and flick the switch to disable it like this: